Security FAQs

 Depending on the deployment model, there are several models of data hosting.
 In case the node is deployed on-premise, data will be hosted on-premise.
 There is no need for an Exalate node to be connected to the Internet to fully operate.

-When the node is deployed on the Exalate Cloud, all data resides on the Google Cloud datacenter in Europe-West1 (Belgium).
+When the node is deployed on the Exalate Cloud, all data resides on the Google Cloud datacenter in Europe-West1 (Belgium) or on Exalate Cloud that is hosted in Tier 4 datacenters, located in Belgium.
 Backups of that environment are stored offline in the data center of Rsync.net in Zurich (Switzerland).

-Exalate is storing the metadata required for the integration functionality, such as the relation between an incident and an issue.
-This metadata consists of unique identifiers (like numbers or strings), without any meaningful content.
+Exalate stores the metadata required for the integration functionality, such as the relation between an incident and an issue.
+This metadata consists of unique identifiers, such as numbers or strings, without any meaningful content.

 Furthermore, it stores the payload of the synchronizations in flight.
-It does this due to an advanced transaction-based synchronization engine where every stage of the transaction requires the queueing of this payload.
+It does this through an advanced transaction-based synchronization engine where every stage of the transaction requires queueing this payload.
 Once the transaction is fully processed, no payload information is stored in the database.

 We do not use production data for testing unless explicitly approved by the customer in case of a root cause analysis (RCA) of a defect.